orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/pbclassif.rst

 prediction on an entire image containing input predictors (i.e. an image with only *n* feature components).
 If the model was trained with normalization, the same statistic file must be used for prediction.
-The behavior of with respect to statistic file is identical to :
+The behavior of with respect to statistic file is identical to:

--  no statistic file : normalization off
+-  no statistic file: normalization off

--  *n* components : input only
+-  *n* components: input only

--  *n+1* components : input and output
+-  *n+1* components: input and output

 The model to use is read from file (the one produced during training).